 Why?
-Because nature is constantly changing. – which means no two (or 30) outdoor sensory hunts will be the same.
+Because nature is constantly changing. – No two (or 30) outdoor sensory hunts will be the same.
 Brilliant.

-Fortunatly, just like mystery leaf rubbings, sensory nature hunt helps everyone take a closer look at what’s happening right in our own space.
+Fortunately, just like mystery leaf rubbings, sensory nature hunt helps everyone see what’s happening in our space.
 When I saw this idea from Tara at Little Pine Learners, I knew it would be a home run.

 If you live in the city, you can still make this easy nature sticky board and try it with items in your home or on a walk.
 There are endless possibilities.

 RELATED: Yahoooooo!
 It is finally time for outdoor activities for kids.
 These ideas are everything we have done over the last five years at home with kids.

 Let’s Create an Environment You and Your Kids are Excited to Wake up to

 We learned from The Importance of Sensory Play that introducing and reviewing textures is crucial to deep learning.

 We also know that children are researchers in their environment.
 Heading outdoors for sensory play stimulates so much more than one sense.

 Outside, kids take in the sights and smells and listen as they learn.
 Think of all that magic happening with one simple idea!

 RELATED: Add sensory play to your daily routine with these 40 sensory bin ideas.